matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 ### 11. Exclusive write / Concurrent read access

-- Concurrently write and read the same data
+- Concurrently write and read the same data.
 - The ReadWriteLock interface, and its ReentrantReadWriteLock implementation allows for an access pattern that can be described as follow:
     - There can be any number of concurrent readers of the data.
-If there is at least one reader access granted, then no writer access is possible
+If there is at least one reader access granted, then no writer access is possible.
     - There can be at most one single writer to the data.
-If there is a writer access granted, then no reader can access the data
+If there is a writer access granted, then no reader can access the data.

 ```java
 public class Sample {